ninebelowzero/hanbury-street-rag/README.md

 ------------------------

-This project is live on [Heroku](https://blooming-garden-8969.herokuapp.com) and [Github](https://github.com/ninebelowzero/Project-2) as of Nov 5 2015.
+This project is live on [Heroku](https://blooming-garden-8969.herokuapp.com) as of Nov 5 2015.
+History is available on [Github](https://github.com/ninebelowzero/Project-2).

 --------------------------